katiewhelan/katiewhelan.github.io/content/_index.md

 # Hello!
 ***

-I am currently completing the [MSSE Program](https://cse.umn.edu/msse) at the University of Minnesota.
-As part of my final semester I am completing an independent study in mobile development.
+As I wrap up the [MSSE Program](https://cse.umn.edu/msse) at the University of Minnesota I am looking to make the move to mobile development.

 Why Switch To Mobile
 + way of the future